 February 2018: Our team presented findings about the prevalence of stepfamilies in the Netherlands and relations between adult children and their stepparents at the first congress “Samengesteld Gezin” of the Dutch Stiefgoed Academie (an organisation focused on providing knowledge about and support for stepfamilies).

-December 2017: On December 8th, we will host our first expert meeting and will present the first findings of our OKiN survey.
+December 2017: On December 8th, we hosted our first expert meeting and presented the first findings of our OKiN survey.
 The programme can be found here.

 October 2017: After about a year of questionnaire preparation and testing, data collection and data cleaning, we now have the first release of the multi-actor OKiN data ready to work with.